jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 `;
 ```

-You can also do some pretty neat things with backtick strings that we'll talk about in future chapters.
+You can also do some pretty neat things with backtick strings that we'll talk about in a future chapter.

+### Operator overloading

 You can use both the `+` and `*` operators with strings.
 This is called **operator overloading.**

-#### Example 9: Overloaded operators
+#### Example 10: Overloaded operators

 ```javascript
 "My name is" + " Jason " + "Barr.";